runnndmc/JS-CheatSheet/JS-Questions.md

 When you use the function keyword as an expression.

 # What is the difference between a function expression and a function declaration?
-The main difference between a function expression and a function declaration is the function name, which can be omitted in function expressions to create anonymous functions.
+The main difference between a function expression and a function declaration is the function name, The function name can be omitted in function expressions to create *anonymous functions.*
 A function expression can be used as an IIFE (Immediately Invoked Function Expression) which runs as soon as it is defined.

 # Are function expressions hoisted in JS?
+No, function expressions can not be hoisted in JS.
-No, you cant use function expressions before you create them.
-Unlike function expressions, with function declarations you can uuse a function before it is declared.
+This is because you cant use function expressions before you create them.
+With function declarations you can use a function before it is declared.

 ```
 //function declaration: